Julian-Banks/AI_photobooth_editor/README.md

 Application:
 - Nicer window to display video stream.
 - More modern and sleek button to capture video.
+- Rework Script to be modular and pythonic

+Repo:
+- Add requirements.txt

 # Documentation used:
 - [OpenAI API image editing](https://platform.openai.com/docs/guides/images)